MCG-NJU/BCN/README.md

 #### About the performance
-Limited by the size of temporal action segmentation datasets, the convergence of training procedure is not satisfied, where the performance difference between adjacent epochs may be larger than 1 percent in all metrics  (especially for GTEA dataset).
+Limited by the size of temporal action segmentation datasets, the convergence of training procedure is not satisfied, where the performance difference between adjacent epochs may be larger than 1 percent in all metrics  (especially for `GTEA` dataset) in many action segmentation methods including ours.
 My empirical solution is evaluating all the saved models and selecting the epoch of best average performance.

 Due to the random initialization, we think that the training result is good if the performance gap for most of metrics between your training result and the provided model is less than